So you want to start a corporation?

 Many of my clients are better served to start an S-Corp because they avoid double taxation and they don’t have to deal with the same formalities as C-Corp owners.

 I advise you to consider what is most important to you.

 Tax Advantages – I always recommend the S-Corp if you are looking to pay less tax with a minimal amount of hassle.
 The only exception is if you own multiple companies and you don’t want everything taxed at your personal income level.

 Raise More Capital – The C-Corp is the best option for raising as much capital as possible.
 You can have as many shareholders as you like, and they can come from all over the world.

 Preserve Influence – S-Corp shareholders all have the same voting rights, so if you bring in too many shareholders you can soon find that you are not running your own company any longer.
 You can be voted down; therefore, a C-Corp and its different share classes can prevent this.

-Simplicity of Administration – The S-Corp is easier to administer than the C-Corp as the C-Corp is its own taxable entity and comes with additional responsibilities and obligations.
+The simplicity of Administration – The S-Corp is easier to administer than the C-Corp is the C-Corp is its own taxable entity and comes with additional responsibilities and obligations.

 Where are you from? – To put it simply, if you are a US citizen you can choose between both.
 Non-US citizens don’t even have the option of establishing an S-Corp or being a shareholder of one.

 These are the five issues you need to rank according to what matters to you in a company.
 Everyone’s needs are going to differ.